WWE Friday Night Smackdown preview: The U.S. Title Invitational final set for Friday's Fox show - Pro Wrestling Dot Net

 -Karrion Kross vs. Karl Anderson

 Powell’s POV: Smackdown will be live from New Orleans, Louisiana at Smoothie King Center.
-The show returns to Fox after being bumped to FS1 for the previous episode.
+The show returns to Fox after being bumped to FS1 last week.
 Jake Barnett will be celebrating his birthday, so join me for our weekly live review of Smackdown as the show airs Friday on Fox at 7CT/8ET.
 My same night audio review will be available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment